2018ik/2018ik.github.io/_wiki/soul.markdown

 The soul can choose (Job 7:15), refuse (Job 6:7), and seek after things (1 Chron.
 22:19).
 These are functions of man's will.
 Numbers 30 also talks about binding one's soul, which in context we can see is a matter of making a vow, which is to do with man's will.
 The Hebrew word *soul* is also occasionally translated into *will* based on context (Psa.
 27:12; 41:2).

+## Dealing

+One must deal with the soul in order to manifest its true function (to express God).
+Without this dealing, the soul expresses the self.
+In fact, despite having a spirit, man can live by means of only the soul, as seen in Genesis 2:7 where Adam was a living soul.

+The dealing of the soul begins with the [dealing of the heart](../dealing_with_heart.markdown), and is initiated by the spreading of the spirit into the soul.